datahub-project/datahub/metadata-ingestion/docs/sources/snowflake/snowflake_pre.md

         - platform_instance: instance2 # this is a list, as db1 can be shared with multiple snowflake accounts using X
           database_name: db1_from_X
   ```

+- If share X is shared with more snowflake accounts and database is created from share X in those, additional entries need to be added in `consumers` list for share X, one per snowflake account.
 ### Caveats

 - Some of the features are only available in the Snowflake Enterprise Edition.
 This doc has notes mentioning where this applies.